 One obvious lesson from the crisis is the need to have a full understanding of the complex interrelationships that permeate the financial ecosystem.
 Risks in one part of the system can easily and rapidly spill over to other parts, as was seen in 2007-2008, when problems in the shadow banking sector-including investment banks and insurers-threatened to overturn the entire system.
-Such monitoring and analysis of developments throughout the financial system has become a regular practice at the Fed.15 It has already helped identify latent or emerging risks to financial stability.
-One example is the rapid growth of leveraged lending that led to the supervisory guidance to banks issued by U.S. regulators in 2013.16
+Such monitoring and analysis of developments throughout the financial system have become a regular practice at the Fed (see Bernanke 2013 and Adrian et al. 2014).
+They have already helped identify latent or emerging risks to financial stability.
+One example is the rapid growth of leveraged lending that led to the supervisory guidance to banks issued by U.S. regulators in 2013 (see Board of Governors of the Federal Reserve System, Federal Deposit Insurance Corporation, and Office of the Comptroller of the Currency 2013).